ambertav/bday-backend/README.md

 - **Response**: JSON object containing:
   - `_id` (objectId of added tag)

-Note: A new tag is created if title-type combinatino does not exist.
+Note: A new tag is created if title-type combination does not exist.
 If friend already has this combination, the existing tag's objectId is returned.

 ### Remove A Tag
 - **Endpoint**: `DELETE /api/friends/:id/tags/:tagId`